 Everyone joining the Army will need to pass a fitness test.

 If you're looking to join as a soldier, you'll go through a range of strength and stamina tests, as well as a run.
-These include a jerry can carry, a static lift and a 1.5 mile run.
+From 1 April 2019, the tests that you'll take as part of this training are changing.

 WHAT ARE THE TESTS I NEED TO PASS TO JOIN AS AN OFFICER?

-There are four specific tests you'll need to take during officer selection and the pre-entry tests.
+There are specific tests you'll need to take during officer selection and the pre-entry tests.